jadhav-rakesh/Time_Series_Forecasting/README.md

 ![Comparison of Baseline Models](Naive_Forecasting/ts6.png)

+---

-# Understanding the Random Walk Process
+# Random Walk Process

 A **random walk** is a stochastic process where there is an equal probability of moving up or down by a random value.
 It is a fundamental concept in time series analysis and plays a significant role in financial markets and econometrics.
 A random walk is characterized by its first difference being stationary and uncorrelated.